GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/README.txt

 307

-   least three years, to give the same user the materials
+   least three years, to give the same userBean the materials

 308